-Today we celebrate the feast of Saint Patrick, the patron of Ireland and one of the best-loved figures in the Catholic Church.
+Today we celebrate the feast of Saint Patrick, the patron of Ireland and one of the best-loved saints in the Catholic Church.
 Sometimes it seems that Patrick can't be separated from the myths about him and the cultural trappings associated with his feast day: the snakes and shamrocks, the green beer, corned beef and cabbage.

 But the real story of Patrick is a fascinating one, full of adventure, faith and grace.
 Today we examine what we do know about this 5th-century bishop, myth and culture aside.
 We hope learning more about this great saint will add a new dimension to your St. Patrick's Day celebration.

 Patrick was born Patricius somewhere in Roman Britain to a relatively wealthy family.
 He was not religious as a youth and, in fact, claims to have practically renounced the faith of his family.

 While in his teens, Patrick was kidnapped in a raid and transported to Ireland, where he was enslaved to a local warlord and worked as a shepherd until he escaped six years later.

 He returned home and eventually undertook studies for the priesthood with the intention of returning to Ireland as a missionary to his former captors.
 It is not clear when he actually made it back to Ireland, or for how long he ministered there, but it was definitely for a number of years.